jmul-dev/erc20-token-balance/README.md

 # ERC20 Token Balance Dapp

-A Simple Dapp to check a list of your ERC20 Token balance
+A Simple Dapp to check balances of your ERC20 Tokens

 ## Setup